soudev/knowledge.mine/stuff/nodejs.md

 #### Docker

-* [[GitHub] adamalex / docker-urlarchiver](https://github.com/adamalex/docker-urlarchiver) - Use Docker to package a Node.js script with all its dependencies, including Node

 * [[Vimeo] Node.JS and Docker with a side of Continuous Deployment](http://vimeo.com/85864661) - Presented by Niall O'Higgins at JSLA (js.la) on Thursday January 30th 2014.
 Docker is an incredible new tool to manage the deployment and lifecycle of Node.JS network services.
 This talk will cover using them together for much Continuous Deployment win.

+--

+* [[GitHub] adamalex / docker-urlarchiver](https://github.com/adamalex/docker-urlarchiver) - Use Docker to package a Node.js script with all its dependencies, including Node

+* [[GitHub] apocas / dockerode](https://github.com/apocas/dockerode) - Not just another Docker.io Remote API node.js module

 ### Nuvem